 About the Author

-Steve Anchell has taught digital and darkroom classes at Oregon State University, in addition to conducting workshops since 1979 at institutions such as the International Center for Photography, Santa Fe Photographic Workshops, and UCLA.
-He is a former contributing editor for Outdoor Photographer and Camera & Darkroom, and has written articles for Shutterbug, Photo Technique, and many other major photography magazines.
-Steve is also the author of Digital Photo Assignments and the Variable Contrast Printing Manual, and co-author of The Film Developing Cookbook (also published by Focal Press).
+Since 1979, Steve Anchell has been conducting workshops at institutions such as the International Center for Photography, Santa Fe Photographic Workshops, and UCLA.
+He has also taught digital and darkroom classes at Oregon State University.
+Mr. Anchell is a former contributing editor for Outdoor Photographer and Camera & Darkroom, and has written articles for Shutterbug, Photo Technique, and many other major photography magazines.
+Additionally, he is the author of Digital Photo Assignments and the Variable Contrast Printing Manual, and co-author of The Film Developing Cookbook (also published by Focal Press).

 Table of Contents